-The International Association of Focusing Oriented Therapists is a professional group of Focusing Oriented Psychotherapists.
+The International Association of Focusing Oriented Therapists is a professional group of certified Focusing Oriented Psychotherapists.
 We are a subset of the overall international Focusing community.

 To join the IAFOT website, you must be: